|

 Abstract

-We propose a framework to explore the impact of non-linearities in the
+We propose a framework to explore the impact of non-linearities

-the macroeconomic shocks.
+and the macroeconomic shocks.
 Using a rich database containing more than 30,000

 public and private firms in the